-When I discovered the palette knife I dove into painting large colorful canvases by smearing on thick layers of oil paint and I felt like I had died and gone to heaven.
+When I discovered the palette knife I dove into painting large colorful canvases with thick layers of oil paint.
 For me the knife is not just a tool, it is the key to unlock my creative freedom.
-I started painting seriously in 2003 just after my mother passed away--she was an artist.
+I started painting seriously in 2003.
 I was 60 years old.
 Not to say that my 35 year career as a television producer was all for naught—it taught me a lot about light, contrast, composition, point of view, negative/positive spaces.
 When I paint I think about what it was that first caught my eye—what made me want to paint that particular scene or that object and I try to paint it in a way that will catch the viewer’s eye too and invite him/her to be there with me.
 Usually its the light–-how it hits a building, a landscape, or an object, and the shadows that are created.
 I squint a lot.
 I paint fast.
 I love the spontaneity of the knife.
 I love the accidents.
 I love no brushes to wash.